gunnarx/franca_install_automation/README.md

 ```

 script.sh does not use any package manager so it should run on most distros.
 It
-is developed on Fedora 23 but tested also on Ubuntu and Debian (using the
+is developed on Fedora 23 but to some extent tested also on Ubuntu and
-Vagrant method)
+Debian (using the Vagrant method)

 Prerequisites
 -------------